dip-proto/fastly.js/fastly-vcl/vcl-functions/query_string_functions.md

 6. Performance Optimization:
    - Minimize the number of query string operations
-   - Use the most specific function for each task
+   - Use the most specific function for each task: querystring.filter for fixed names, querystring.globfilter for globs, querystring.regfilter for regular expressions
    - Consider the performance impact of complex regex patterns

 7. URL Normalization: